 Adrenal magnetic resonance imaging (MRI) is used to detect any hemorrhage or tumor.

-MRI of the brain comes in the picture in case of secondary AI.
+MRI of the brain may be used in cases of secondary AI.

 Management of AI in Children

 Addison’s disease is a medical diagnosis with a medical line of management.
-Treatment is steroids all lifelong.
+Treatment is lifelong administration of steroids.
 It specifically involves the replacement of steroids either in the form of hydrocortisone or prednisolone in a customized dosage form that suits the individual patient.
 A subset of patients also requires mineralocorticoid replacement in the form of fludrocortisone.

-Pediatric patients have to be wary of stressful circumstances that call for the use of escalated doses of steroids to evade the occurrence of Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
+In pediatric patients, clinicians must be wary of stressful circumstances that call for the use of escalated doses of steroids to avoid Addisonian crisis, a potentially life-threatening complication of Addison’s disease.
 Anything from dental treatment to major surgery can induce stress in these patients.
 Infections are commonly the nidus for the onset of an adrenal crisis.

 Therefore, prompt medical attention and treatment of seemingly innocuous illnesses such as vomiting, diarrhea, and infections form an essential component of the management of Addison’s disease patients.

 Treatment of Addisonian crisis

-Specific treatment of the Addisonian crisis demands emergent management as it is life-threatening in nature.
-The key management steps are listed as follows:
+Specific treatment of the Addisonian crisis demands emergent management because it is life-threatening in nature.
+The key management steps are as follows: